 • Click on the EXTRAS tab above and you’ll find things that might be helpful or interesting to have when reading books in the Mark Sava spy-thriller series—downloadable maps, discussion questions, lists of characters, links to photos of places featured in the books, and a glossary. •Click here for a chance to win an ADVANCE READER'S COPY ofmy next book:

-• A common question: do the Mark Sava books have to be read in order?
-The answer: no. But if you want to, The Colonel's Mistake is the first, followed by The Leveling, Spy for Hire, and Death of a Spy.
+• Do the Mark Sava books have to be read in order?
+No. But if you want to, The Colonel's Mistake is the first, followed by The Leveling, Spy for Hire, and Death of a Spy.

 • Want to order a signed copy of one of my books?
 Click here:

 • German print and audio translations of The Colonel's Mistake are now available.
 Find them in bookstores under the title: Der Fehler des Colonels.

 • The Chinese translation of Death of a Spy was released 9/21/15.

 Thanks for visiting,

 • The Colonel's Mistake hits #1 on Amazon's espionage bestseller list in the US, UK, Germany, and Australia.

 • In a groundbreaking study funded by the office of the Director of National Intelligence, Dan's geopolitical forecasts prove to be eerily accurate.
 Read about it here:

 • Released 11/11/14, hits #1 on Amazon's espionage bestseller list in the US: